Standard Business Card Size, Designs, and Dimensions

 2. C for classic, C for classy

-A credit card is slightly shorter and wider compared to a standard business card, at 3.375” x 2.125”.
+A credit card is slightly shorter and wider compared to a standard business card size, at 3.375” x 2.125”.
 A credit card-sized business card will easily slide handily into a slot in the consumer’s wallet.
 That’s not only convenient for your potential customers but you too.
 Only thing is to make sure you have at least one or two of your business cards on you that’s ideal for those who run into someone or during your travels too.

 Nonetheless, the two downsides are that it might not fit into standard business card holders and might stand out slightly in a stack of cards that maybe could be considered a good thing.